 Sound design includes the selection of site-appropriate plant cultivars that permit reduced maintenance to remain healthy and attractive.
-National Turf Evaluation Program, Alliance for Low Input Sustainable Turf, and Turfgrass Water Conservation Alliance can provide information on improved cultivars of turfgrasses for non-golf areas with improved drought tolerance and pest resistance.
+National Turf Evaluation with improved drought tolerance and pest resistance.
 Whenever new construction or renovation occurs, landscaped areas should be amended to include more native plant material.
 Native plants are best adapted to the local soils, site conditions, and pests.
 Incorporating native plants supports a reduced maintenance program that requires less time and expense to maintain.
 Establishing strong, healthy plants is key for weed management in sustainable landscapes.